In this article, you’ll find answers to questions like:

 While this might seem like one of the scariest, sweat-inducing times as a parent, experts say it doesn’t have to be.

-When you notice changes associated with puberty, maintaining open and non-confrontational dialogue is key, says Eleanor Weekes, supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit funded by Children’s Services Council.
+When you notice changes associated with puberty, maintaining open and non-confrontational dialogue is key, says Eleanor Weekes, former supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit organization funded by Children’s Services Council.

 “Let your child know what they are experiencing is part of their developmental process and that everyone goes through it,” she says.
 “If there are hygiene issues, depending on what it is, you should take that opportunity to teach your child how best to care for their bodies.”

 What about issues beyond the birds and bees, such as sexuality, sexual orientation and gender identity?

 “What parents say on this topic will depend on their values,” Weekes says.
 “If they know their children have been exposed to certain ideas about sexuality, sexual orientation and gender identity on TV, in school, etc., then a good place to start is by asking the child what they might think about what they heard, to know what ideas the child may have, and then giving them the correct information.”